 I warmly welcome Dr Byron’s report.
 She has listened very carefully to all the arguments, and exercised her independent and expert judgement.

-risk.
 We reject an average of two to three works a year (mostly DVDs) and will continue to do so where it is necessary to protect the public.
-At the adult level, we respect the public expectation that adults should be free to choose
+At the adult level, we respect the public expectation that adults should be free to choose except where there

 We are also studying very carefully Dr Byron’s recommendations on the risks children face from the internet, and believe we have a significant contribution to make in this area too.